czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 - bank a written checks to bank b, bank b written checks to bank a, banks just pay the difference between the two!

-DEFINITION: degree to which an asset can be converted to cash while retaining value
+**DEFINITION**: degree to which an asset can be converted to cash while retaining value

 In China, most savings go to gov. run banks, which are loaned to gov enterprises at low interest rates